Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: RESULTS

 \subsection{First-order nature of the structural transition at $T_{S}$}

-To identify the structural transition temperature $T_{S}$ and reveal the nature of the transition, neutron diffraction patterns were collected upon warming from 500 K to 773 K, followed by a cooling process at a ramping rate of 1.5 K/min.
-Neutron diffraction plots of the temperature versus \textit{d} spacing are displayed in Fig.~\ref{fig:1} (a) and (b) for warming and cooling processes, respectively.
+To identify the structural transition temperature $T_{S}$ and reveal the nature of the transition, neutron diffraction patterns were collected upon warming from 500 K to 773 K, followed by a cooling process at the ramping rate of 1.5 K/min for both warming and cooling.
+Neutron diffraction contour plots (temperature versus \textit{d} spacing) are displayed in Fig.~\ref{fig:1}(b) and (c) for warming and cooling processes, respectively.
 Clear peak splitting occurs on many nuclear Bragg peak positions, such as (400) and (440), confirming the existence of the cubic-tetragonal structural transition reported previously\cite{BOUCHER1969,BRABERS1971,Nepal2018}.
-Notably, there is a huge thermal hysteresis for the structural transition temperature with $T_{S}\approx$ 750 K upon warming and $\approx$ 625 K when cooling down, revealing the first-order nature of the structural transition.
-Furthermore, the neutron patterns taken at the same temperature 500 K after the warming and cooling processes show clear difference, for instance some of the Bragg peak positions did not reproduce upon temperature cycling.
-This indicates that the crystal structure was not completely restored after a single temperature cycle we performed, further supporting a strongly first order structural phase transition.
+Notably, there is large thermal hysteresis for the structural transition with $T_{S}\approx$ 750 K upon warming and $\approx$ 625 K via cooling, revealing the first-order nature.
+Previously, the structural transition was found to complete at $\approx$ 618 K\cite{Nepal2018}.
+The transition temperature is comparable with that upon the cooling process but lower than that during the warming process here.
+Note that the polycrystalline powder in Ref.
+17 was synthesized using solid-state reaction method.
+The sample used at POWGEN was obtained from crashing the single crystals grown by the floating zone technology\cite{Nepal2018}.
+The different preparation conditions can affect the structural transition temperature as reported previously.\cite{BRABERS1971,BRABERS1971,Nepal2018}.
+On the other hand, these two experiments were conducted with different thermal histories.
+The data in Ref.
+17 was collected with warming during the 2nd thermal cycling.
+Data shown in Fig. 1(b-c) was collected through the 1st thermal cycling.
+As displayed in Fig. 1(d), the neutron diffraction patterns taken at 500 K with one on warming and another on cooling show clear difference, for instance the Bragg peak positions and peak intensities.
+This indicates that the crystal structure is not completely restored at 500 K after the 1st thermal cycling.
+It is expected that the structural transition temperature with warming for the 2nd thermal cycling as done in previous report \cite{Nepal2018} would be different from that detected during the 1st thermal cycling here.